J3diHunt3r/ExpenseApp/README.md

 > ## 📜 License
 > This project is licensed under the MIT License.
 >
-> ## Contribute
-> We ❤️ contributions!
-Open an issue or create a PR to suggest new features or fixes.
->
 > ## 🎉 Special Thanks
 > Big shoutout to the open-source community and libraries that made this project possible! 💙